Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Examples

-Let us consider an illustrative example of a mass-spring system in the context of the interconnection of Dirac structures and associated Lagrange-Dirac systems.
-In this example, there exists {\it no external force}.
-Let $m_{i}$ and $k_{i}$ be the $i$-th mass and spring $(i=1,2,3)$.
+Consider a mass-spring system as in Figure \ref{Mass-Spring}.
+Let $m_{i}$ and $k_{i}$ be the $i$-th mass and spring for $i=1,2,3$.

-\paragraph{Tearing and Interconnection.} Inspired by the concept of {\it tearing and interconnection} originally developed by \cite{Kr1963}, the mechanical system can be torn apart into two subsystems as in Fig \ref{TornApart}, each of which can be regarded as a modular unit of the whole system.
-Let us call each disconnected system a ``{\bfi primitive system}'' by following \cite{Kr1963}.
-Note that the procedure of tearing inevitably yields {\it interactive boundaries}\footnote{Such an interactive boundary is called a ``port'' in circuit theory (see, for instance, \cite{ChDeKu1987}).} associated to the two disconnected subsystems, where it induces the following condition:
+\paragraph{Tearing and Interconnecting.} Inspired by the concept of {\it tearing and interconnecting systems} developed by \cite{Kr1963}, the mass-spring mechanical system can be torn apart into two distinct subsystems called ``primitive systems''as in Figure \ref{TornApart}.
+The procedure of tearing inevitably yields {\it interactive boundaries}, through which the energy flows between the primitive subsystem 1 and the primitive subsystem 2.
+Upon tearing, the separate primitive systems obey the following condition at the interaction boundaries: